jmwerner/Stats-Illustrations/README.md

 3. Birthday Problem
     * Plots a graph of probabilities and the specific probability for a given N in the Birthday Problem (probability of two people in a group of N people having the same birthday)
 4. *t*-Convergence
     * Plots a *t*-distribution converging to a normal distribution.
-Incremented by the user pressing 'enter'
+Degrees of freedom (up to 30) are incremented by the user pressing 'enter'